 RA: Dr Ceri Houlbrook

-The part of the project covering the modern period, entitled ‘Expressing Magical Fears in the Modern Era: Material and Medical Consequences’, is based on the notion of physical and mental interiority.
-There are two linked strands.
+Owen and Ceri are exploring the material and medical consequence of magical fears in the modern era, in two linked strands.
 The first is called ‘Protecting the Home and Peace of Mind: Engaging with the Material Culture of Domestic Magic’.
 It explores the secretion of apotropaic objects (concealed shoes, written charms, witch bottles, etc), and the carving of protective symbols in and around the home and outbuildings.
 We are mapping their distribution, and crowdsourcing recent and new finds by means of a Historypin collection.
 As part of this research, Ceri is exploring what domestic apotropaic objects mean to contemporary finders and custodians; this can include issues such as the motivations and emotions that lead people to keep discovered apotropaic devices in situ, discard them, or choose to donate them to museums (you can find out more about Ceri’s findings on the sub-project’s website, The Concealed Revealed).
 The second strand we have called ‘Inner Anxieties and External Threats: The Medicalisation of Supernatural Fears’.
 In the late eighteenth and nineteenth centuries, some of the fears, beliefs, and convictions that led people to secrete charms and apotropaic objects also marked them out as displaying symptoms of insanity.
 Hundreds of people were incarcerated in asylums, in part, on the basis of their apocalyptic religious views, convictions of personal damnation, claims to have received celestial communications, delusions of satanic or spiritual persecution, and their ‘monomaniacal’ fear of witches.
 We are searching through asylum casebooks to build up a picture of the sorts of supernatural concerns that were expressed by asylum inmates.